sungheeyun/sungheeyun.github.io/_posts/2025-01-31-PST - arbitrariness-vs-inevitability.markdown

 <br>
 Does it even make sense?

-One can easily say "well, if the electric force doesn't (seem to) follow the inverse square law, we would simply NOT come up with such a thing as the Gauss's law, hence the connection between mathematical fact and physical world simply does not exists because it is simply NOT inevitable."
+One can easily say "well, if the electric force didn't (seem to) follow the inverse square law, we would simply NOT come up with such a thing as the Gauss's law, hence the connection between geometric fact and physical world simply does not exists, hence it is simply NOT inevitable."

 <h1 id="pi">The pi - $\pi$</h1>